 Here are a few photos of it, one of me holding it to give you perspective on how small it folds up.
 It’s about the size of a deck of cards and a half tall, and about that thick and wide.

 So that’s about it!
 That’s what we carry, and how we pack.
-Throughout most of the Barcelona trip, my husband carried Bunches in the Ergo (due to me being pregnant, otherwise we would have switched off).
+Throughout most of the Barcelona trip, my husband carried Sophie in the Ergo (due to me being pregnant, otherwise we would have switched off).
 I carried the purse, and we took turns with the blue backpack.
-Stomper carried the small one with the pop-up bed.
+Connor carried the small one with the pop-up bed.
 We took one extra bag on our longer (2 week) trip to England, Scotland, and Ireland last fall, and that was just to carry all the extra diapers we needed.

 I know a few of the things we invested in to make backpacking possible were a bit expensive, like the Ergo and the pop-up bed.
 However, considering that the fees to check a bag would have been 200 Euro (about $265), they more than paid for themselves in just one trip.